Valeriaxr/travel-makers/README.md

 * [ ] Redux
 * [ ] Bootstrap

-## Functionality
+## Project Initialization

-Sign Up and Login In page: Users will be able to sign up for an account, then after be redirected to our Login page.
+ * Sign Up and Login In page: Users will be able to sign up for an account, then after be redirected to our Login page.
-Create a trip: Once a user is signed in, they will be brought to the Trips List page where they can create their first trip.
+* Create a trip: Once a user is signed in, they will be brought to the Trips List page where they can create their first trip.
-Add a Flight/Activity/Hotel: After the user creates a trip, a clickable link to the trip will appear on our Trip Details page.
+* Add a Flight/Activity/Hotel: After the user creates a trip, a clickable link to the trip will appear on our Trip Details page.
 When the link is clicked, there are options to add a flight, activity, and hotel to the current trip the user has selected.
-Sign Out: When a user wants to sign out they will click on the tab in the navbar which will allow them to sign off from their account.
+* Sign Out: When a user wants to sign out they will click on the tab in the navbar which will allow them to sign off from their account.

 ### Directories

+Intended market: targetting people who enjoy traveling and also enjoy being organized.

 Several directories have been added to your project.
 The directories `docs` and `journals` are places for you and